-Surgical vs. transcatheter treatment of aortic valve stenosis-A meta-analysis of low-risk randomized trials with completed 5-year follow-up.
+Surgical versus transcatheter treatment of aortic valve stenosis-a meta-analysis of low-risk randomized trials with completed 5-year follow-up.
 Review uri icon

 Overview